CBIIT/LDlinkR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 5 notes

-There were three NOTEs:
+There were five NOTEs:

 * This NOTE is only found during Rhub Fedora Linux, R-devel, clang, gfortran and Rhub Ubuntu Linux 20.04.1 LTS, R-release, GCC